vilda/le/README.md

 * Install the Agent via a package manager
 * Once installed run the following command, "sudo le reinit --pull-server-side-config=False"
-* Edit your /etc/le/config file and add in the configuration for following log files
+* Edit your config file and add in the configuration for following log files

 Manipulate your data in transit